 \subsection{Computation Complexity}

-In this part, we do a rough calculation on the computation complexity of Oracle Huber Regression and Online Updating Huber Regression, attesting our Online Updating algorithm has a lower computation complexity than the Oracle one using entire dataset.
+In this part, we do a rough calculation on the computation complexity of Oracle Huber Regression and Online Updating Huber Regression, attesting our Online Updating algorithm has a lower computation complexity.

 In our work, we use function \textbf{rlm} in \textbf{MASS} package of R to calculate the local estimator and Oracle estimator obtained by entire dataset.
 Function \textbf{rlm} is implemented by Iteratively Reweighted Least Squares.
 For the sake of calculation, suppose \textbf{rlm}'s maximum iterative time is $K$, total sample size is $N$ and is divided into $b$ subsets evenly with $n$ samples each.
-Then the computation complexity of solving the local estimator and the Oracle Huber estimator are about $O(K(pn^2+pn+np^3))$ and $O(KpN^2+(Kp+Kp^2)N+Kp^3)$ respectively.
+Therefore, the computation complexity of solving the local estimator and the Oracle Huber estimator are about $O(K(pn^2+pn+np^3))$ and $O(KpN^2+(Kp+Kp^2)N+Kp^3)$ respectively.
 As Online Updating algorithm contains $b$ loops and calculating the key features of each subset cost about $O(p^2n)$, total computation complexity of Online Updating algorithm is about $O(Kb(pn^2+pn+n+p^3)+bp^2n)$.
 By $N=nb$, we can simplify it into $O(KpNn+(Kp^2+Kp+1)N+Kbp^3)$.
-Although $K$ is set with a large number(mostly 1000), it can achieve convergence within 10 times of iteration in practice, while total sample $N$ can reach a million or more.
-Therefore, $K\ll N$.
-As for $p$, we only consider low dimension cases, resulting in $p\ll N$.
-To sum up, dominants part of computation complexity of Oracle and Online Updating ones are $O(KpN^2)$ and $O(KpNn)$.
-By thorough comparison, we can find the only difference between these two are $N$ and $n$, where $n$ is subset size, being much smaller than $N$.
+Although $K$ is set with a large number(mostly 1000), it can achieve convergence within 10 times of iteration in practice, while total sample $N$ can reach a million or more, thus $K\ll N$.
+As for $p$, we only consider low-dimension cases where $p\ll N$.
+To sum up, the dominants part of computation complexity of Oracle and Online Updating ones are $O(KpN^2)$ and $O(KpNn)$.
+By thorough comparison, we can find the only difference between these two are $N$ and $n$, where $n \ll N$.
 In conclusion, theoretically, our Online Updating Huber Regression has lower computation complexity than Oracle Huber Regression.